malradhi/merlin/INSTALL.md

 ```

 #### For all stand-alone machines:
-- If you are not a sudo user, this [post](https://cstr-edinburgh.github.io/install-merlin/) may help you install Merlin.
+- If you are not a sudo user, this [post](https://cstr-edinburgh.github.io/install-merlin/) may help you install Merlin..